algolia/docsearch/docs/src/who-can-apply.md

 - 🙂 If you're using one of our [official integrations][4], creating your config will be much faster for us.

-- ☹️ If your website is rendered in the browser through JavaScript, it means that we'll have to crawl it through a much slower browser emulation.
+- ☹️ If we need to render your website in the browser through JavaScript, it means that we'll have to crawl it through a much slower browser emulation.
 We highly recommend that you put in place server-side rendering for the useful textual content.

 [1]: ./apply.html
 [2]: ./run-your-own.html